thoughtspot/thoughtspot.github.io/_admin/worksheets/add-joins.md

 ---

 Joining a worksheet to a table or view creates a relationship that allows them to be searched together.
 Choose a column to join on that both data sources contain (e.g. employee ID or product key).
 This process creates a [generic join]({{ site.baseurl }}/admin/loading/constraints.html) between the worksheet and the  table or view on the column you specify.

+See this matrix for information about which joins you can create, and what permissions these joins require.

+{% include content/joins-matrix.md %}

 Note that creating a [foreign key relationship]({{ site.baseurl }}/admin/loading/constraints.html) is preferred over a generic relationship in most cases, except for when you need to do a range join.
 Foreign key relationships perform better and protect users from overcounting upon aggregation.